Shane-Carville/Data_Rep_Project_2015/README.md

     - [toiletFacilities]: if the playground has toilets or not.
     - [equipment]: if the playground has any specialised equipment e.g basketball courts
     - [latitude]: the latitue position of the playground.
-    - [longitude]: the longitude position of the playdround.
+    - [longitude]: the longitude position of the playground.

 ## Users of the Dataset
 > - *Parents*